CerebralBlue/neuralseek-learninglab-web/docs/module1/module1_ibm/module1-3/module1-3.md

 ![image1.3.9](images/image1.3.9.png)

-> The custom NeuralSeek extension is now integrated with IBM watsonx Assistant.
+> NeuralSeek is now added as a custom extension and integrated with the virtual agent **IBM watsonx Assistant**.
 Next, we need to authenticate the extension.